csofranz/DML/README.md

   - Conquerable Zones and FARPS
   - (moving) NDB
   - Map/Scenery Object destruction Detector
+- **Persistence** – players can **save a mission and then later continue** it (within the confines of DCS’s limitations)
+- An **Interactive Debugger** to inspect flag values, report any time they change their value or if their value changes to a specific number – with ME integration that allows you to set up debugging missions before you run them
 - **Foundation**, a library of ready-to-use methods **(only for mission designers who use Lua)**.
 They support
   - Advanced Event Handlers for mission and player events
   - Zone management and attaching/reading zone attributes